adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 }
 ```

+!!! warn Replace the SenderId
+    You must replace the SenderId with your sender ID that you copied from the Firebase Console.

 Let's start at the top.
 In order to use push notifications from Firebase, we need to tell our application
 to ask for that permission.
 We need the OS to wake us up (WAKE_LOCK), access the Internet (INTERNET), and
 handle push notifications (C2D_MESSAGE and RECEIVE).